evmos/evmos/docs/users/security/overview.md

-The [Security Policy on Evmos](https://github.com/evmos/evmos/security/policy) includes a vulnerability disclosure policy and guidelines for reporting vulnerabilities in the Evmos platform.
+The [Security Policy on Evmos](https://github.com/evmos/evmos/security/policy) includes a vulnerability disclosure policy and guidelines for reporting vulnerabilities in the Evmos ecosystem.
 It explains the process for reporting and disclosing vulnerabilities through the use of the [Immunefi Bug Bounty Program](https://immunefi.com/bounty/evmos/) and <!-- markdown-link-check-disable-line -->
 how the Evmos team handles and resolves reported vulnerabilities.
-The policy includes guidelines for researchers to follow when reporting vulnerabilities, such as avoiding privacy violations and keeping information confidential, as well as commitments from the Evmos team, such as not pursuing legal action and working with researchers to disclose issues in a timely manner.
+The contents of the policy help avoiding privacy violations and keeping information confidential.
+Also included are commitments from the Evmos team, such as not pursuing legal action and working with researchers to disclose issues in a timely manner.
 The disclosure process includes steps for verifying and confirming reported vulnerabilities,